Before getting started

 - Field separators.

-These settings can be modified manually if the software to synchronize has specific requirements.
+These settings can be manually edited if the software to be synchronized with has specific requirements.

 -